HeavySnowJakarta/A-guide-to-a-Shell/basic-tutorials/configure-the-shell.md

 ### .profile and .bashrc

 `~/Documents/.profile` and `~/Documents/.bashrc` are provided to let you define what to do when the shell starts.
-When a new a-Shell window start, both `~/Documents/.profile` and `~/Documents/.bashrc` are loaded, and when `dash` starts, only `~/Documents/.profile` is loaded.
+When a new a-Shell window starts, both `~/Documents/.profile` and `~/Documents/.bashrc` are loaded, and when `dash` starts, only `~/Documents/.profile` is loaded.
 That’s the difference between them.
 You can add many things to the two scripts: environment variables, alias, the prompt, etc. For example, add a alias to your `.profile`:

 ```bash
 alias md=‘mkdir’